rcarver/config/README.md

     Nginx::Site missing value for :name (The hostname that the site should respond to)

     patterns/nginx/service.rb
-    Nginx::Service missing description for attribute :name
+    Nginx::Service missing description for attribute :service_name

 ### Try a Blueprint

 Once the parts are valid, you might want to get an idea of what the result of a Blueprint will be.

-    $ config-try blueprints/test.rb
+    $ config-try-blueprint blueprints/production.rb

 The result of this command is a record of everything that would happen.
 It might look something like this, showing the hierarchy of patterns used and their results.

     # Nginx::Service
       # Config::Patterns::Package